adibro500/ngx-teslas-date-picker/README.md

 ```
 <input type="text" id="startid" [readonly]="false" [minimumDate]="false" [onlyDatePicker]="false" (dateChange)="onStartDateChange($event)" appNgxTeslaDatetimePicker/>
 ```
-### You can also access the value of the picker in your component like so:
+### You can also access the value of the picker in your component file like so:

 ```
 startDate:any = new Date();